Quantcast

 25a Stoke Newington Common

-While attending Northwold school, he played guitar in a group "Susie and the Hoops," alongside vocalist was a 12-year old Helen Shapiro, whom found fame before Marc, in early 1961 with her first hit - “Walking Back to Happiness”.
+While attending Northwold School he played guitar in a group "Susie and the Hoops" alongside 12-year old vocalist Helen Shapiro, who found fame before Marc in early 1961 with her first hit “Walking Back to Happiness”.
 Marc left school as soon as he could in 1962 and about the same time moved from his Stoke Newington Common home.
-He briefly joined a modeling agency and became a "John Temple Boy," appearing in a clothing catalogue for the menswear store.
+He briefly joined a modelling agency and became a "John Temple Boy," appearing in a clothing catalogue for the menswear store.

-Marc was to spend his last night on 16 September 1977 in Morton’s bar and restaurant at Berkeley Square, along with his girl Gloria Jones, who drove him home in her Mini 1275GT (registration FOX 661L) Marc never took a driving test or had a license.
-Bolan died instantly when Jones lost control of the car and it struck a sycamore tree after failing to negotiate a small humpback bridge near Gipsy Lane on Queens Ride, Barnes, in South West London
+Marc was to spend his last night in Morton’s bar and restaurant at Berkeley Square, along with his girlfriend Gloria Jones, who drove him home in her Mini 1275GT (registration FOX 661L).
+Marc never took a driving test or had a licence.
+He died instantly when Jones lost control of the car and it struck a sycamore tree after failing to negotiate a small humpback bridge near Gipsy Lane on Queens Ride, Barnes, in South West London at 5 a.m. on 16 September 1977.

 Jones suffered a broken arm and broken jaw and spent time in hospital; she did not learn of Bolan's death until the day of his funeral.
 Bolan's home, which was less than a mile away at 142 Upper Richmond Road West in East Sheen, was quickly looted.